amitmishra-110/amitmishra-110/README.md

 - 👋 Hi, I’m @amitmishra-110
 - 👀 I’m interested in App Development
 - 🌱 I’m currently learning Dart and Flutter
-- 💞️ I’m looking to collaborate on Flutter Development, Java problems and SQL.
+- 💞️ I’m looking to collaborate on Flutter Development, Java and SQL problems .

 <!---